-For the rest of this article, and several others, CVGA members should go to “Members Only” on the menu bar above, and choose “Central Virginia Heritage — Current Issue.”
+To see the rest of this article, CVGA members should go to “Members Only” on the menu bar above, and choose “Central Virginia Heritage — Current Issue.”
 (Note: You have to be logged in to this website in order to see “Members Only.”)

 If you have trouble logging in to the site to download your copy, please contact me at the webmaster link at the bottom of this page.